brycie-boy/The_Cosmos/The Nobel Eightfold Path factors should be practiced simultaneously.md

-## The Nobel Eightfold Path factors should be present simultaneously  #
+## The Nobel Eightfold Path factors should be practiced simultaneously  #

 Contrary to common assumtion, [[The Nobel Eightfold Path]] is not a series of steps  to be followed in sequence.
 They're more appropriatley described as components rather than steps.
 Optimally, each factor should be present simultaneosly, each making its own distinctive contribution.
 Like eight interwoven strands of a cable that give the cable maximum strength.
 However, until that stage is reached, it is inevitable that the factors exhibit some degree of  sequence in there development.